-Sarsoon ka Saag is a quintessential Punjabi dish, usually paired up with the yummy makki di roti, eaten during winter evenings, when it is cold!
+Sarsoon ka Saag (mustard leaves) is a quintessential Punjabi dish, usually paired up with the makki di roti (corn flatbread) and eaten during winter evenings!
 Ah, the joys of makki di roti and sarsoon ka saag!